Best KEF speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best KEF speakers you can buy in 2021.

 Despite their dinky proportions, these active bookshelf speakers wowed us with their accomplished, expressive and full-bodied sound.
 There’s much more to them than just sonic supremacy, though, as they double as a wireless all-in-one system capable of handling hi-res files up to 24-bit/192KHz.

 They might look like they've been zapped with a shrink ray when compared to the LS50 Wireless speakers, their older sibling, but they're no less impressive.
-Blessed with Uni-Q drivers, 200W Class-D amplification and a choice of stylish colours that would put Farrow & Ball to shame, these come top of KEF's class.
+Blessed with Uni-Q drivers, 200W Class-D amplification and a choice of stylish colours that would put Farrow & Ball to shame, these are some of the best KEF speakers around.

-Looking for the best sub-£500 standmount speakers?
+Looking for some of the best KEF speakers that are a) standmounters and b) affordable?
 You're in the right place.
-Redesigned to reduce distortion and improve performance, the updated Q350s now offer a winning combination of sleek, sophisticated looks and stunning presence.
+Redesigned to reduce distortion and improve performance, the updated Q350 now offer a winning combination of sleek, sophisticated looks and stunning presence.

-The R3s won our stamp of approval back in 2018 thanks to their exceptional level of detail and insight.
+The R3 won our stamp of approval back in 2018 thanks to their exceptional level of detail and insight.
 You’ll find them sonically balanced and extremely capable.
-In fact, we think they deliver a big chunk of the performance of the pricer R1s – but at a fraction of the cost.
+In fact, we think they deliver a big chunk of the performance of the pricier R1 – but at a fraction of the cost.

-They're brilliant all-rounders and pair well with almost any system; give them a decent feed and you’ll discover that they put most sub-£2000 competitors to shame.
+They're brilliant all-rounders and pair well with almost any system; give them a decent feed and you’ll discover that they put most similarly-priced competitors to shame.
 Well-engineered, outstanding value for money and darn stylish to boot.
+Superb.

 This impressive all-in-one streaming music system is a bigger, more powerful take on the KEF LSX.
 Sound quality is nothing short of masterful, delivering effortless clarity and plenty of maturity – especially when it comes to tricky dynamic shifts.